loda-lang/loda-programs/programs/oeis/list2.md

 * [A240277](http://oeis.org/A240277) ([L13 program](A240277.asm)): Minimal number of people such that exactly n days are required to spread gossip.
 * [A240434](http://oeis.org/A240434) ([L13 program](A240434.asm)): Binomial transform of the sum of the first n even squares (A002492).
 * [A240438](http://oeis.org/A240438) ([L08 program](A240438.asm)): Greatest minimal difference between numbers of adjacent cells in a regular hexagonal honeycomb of order n with cells numbered from 1 through the total number of cells, the order n corresponding to the number of cells on one side of the honeycomb.
+* [A240440](http://oeis.org/A240440) ([L09 program](A240440.asm)): Number of ways to place 3 points on a triangular grid of side n so that they are not vertices of an equilateral triangle of any orientation.
 * [A240506](http://oeis.org/A240506) ([L11 program](A240506.asm)): Number of length-n gap-free words on {1,2,3}.
 * [A240530](http://oeis.org/A240530) ([L12 program](A240530.asm)): a(n) = 4*(2*n)! / (n!)^2.
 * [A240567](http://oeis.org/A240567) ([L16 program](A240567.asm)): a(n) = optimal number of tricks to throw in the game of One Round War (with n cards) in order to maximize the expected number of tricks won.